 Get rid of the Christmas DVDs, turn off the TV, stop listening to commercials that suggest what Christmas should look like, and remake the Christmas that you need, to cultivate your spirit, feed your soul, and give you the transcendent peace that the season offers.

 16. Nurse your disappointments by refocusing your “giving” and “loving”

 When we have high expectations we are bound to feel disappointment.
 When I was a child, I anticipated Christmas and I was often disappointed.
 My parents were divorced and I never saw my father on Christmas.
 My mother and stepfather often showed up drunk, at the end of Christmas Day and I spent the morning alone, waiting for Christmas to start and wondering where my parents passed out on Christmas Eve.

 Now, as a mother and grandmother, I hope to see my children and grandchildren on Christmas Day but my children don’t consider my needs in their plans.
 I could cry myself to sleep with the bitter disappointment, or I can move on and find another life to invest my love in.

 Many people are lonely at this time of year.
 Do you have a friend that will be spending Christmas alone?
 Include them in your family traditions.
 Volunteer at a retirement home for the day, many old folks are lonely and could use a visitor on Christmas Day.

 One of our traditions has been to make a concert for the family on Christmas Eve.
 Sarah is still into it, but my older sons aren’t interested.
-For me part of the exercise is the daily practising and the journey of learning new Christmas music, reciting a Christmas poem or a story from the Bible.
-This practice, memorization and performance enhances inner peace by focusing your attention on something besides painful memories and negative thinking.
+For me, part of the exercise is the daily practicing and the journey of learning new Christmas music, reciting a Christmas poem or a story from the Bible.
+This practice, memorization, and performance enhance inner peace by focusing your attention on something besides painful memories and negative thinking.
 Your mind is entirely focused on one thing and this offers peace.

 20. Cultivate your art